Awannaphasch2016/TODO-Manager/SelfBrandingTODOs/blog_todo.md

 # TODO
+* here> read transfer learning
+    * here> read about technique to use in transfer learning
+* transfer learning for forcasting

 * just in case learning vs just in time leanring
     * just in case leanring
         * just in case = reasearch/second brain .